Flight-Free-UK/flight_free_uk_website/source/posts_travel/bath-to-brittany-with-bikes.html.markdown

 Once it was time to return to the UK, we cycled back to St Malo, right into the spectacular historic walled city, which was so much more fun than parking outside the town and walking in.
 We stayed right next to the seaside and spent a lovely sunny day in the city before taking the daytime ferry back to Portsmouth the next day.

+> ...we cycled back to St Malo, right into the spectacular historic walled city, which was so much more fun than parking outside the town and walking in.

 On both ferry journeys there were only a handful of other cyclists, and we were surprised there weren’t more!
 We stayed the night in Portsmouth on our return to allow plenty of time and options to get our bikes back on the train to Bath the next day.
 Getting on at Portsmouth Harbour is really easy because it’s the start of the line.
 It’s also where the ferry to the Isle of Wight and North Spain departs, so plenty of adventures to be had from Portsmouth!

 If you don’t own a [family cargo bike](https://www.cyclesprog.co.uk/category/cargo-bikes/) or don’t want to take bikes on trains in the UK, you could take the ferry as foot passengers and hire bikes in France.